nilesr/HokieTickets/README.md

 If you're running on a machine or virtual machine with only one or two cores, `eosio-cpp` usually deadlocks and never completes.
 Prefixing your `make` command with `strace -f` significantly lowers the chance that it deadlocks.

-Once you've built `hokipoki.wasm` and `hokipoki.abi`, you can deploy it to an already-existing `hokipoki` account using `make deploy`, which uses `cleos set contract` to update the code and abi on the blockchian.
+Once you've built `hokipoki.wasm` and `hokipoki.abi`, you can deploy it to an already-existing `hokipoki` account using `make deploy`, which uses `cleos set contract` to update the code and ABI on the blockchain.

 `make clean` will remove the `.abi` and `.wasm` files, and `make all` will first clean, then build and deploy.